povidanius/gdeci/README.md

-## Reproducing the papers GDECI results
+## Reproducing the papers results for GDECI method

 ```bash
 ./run_nlogn.sh                       # fast estimator, all 1899 pairs, ~1 min (experimental, not used in the paper)